 Other sources of advice

 Please find a list of other services are available by clicking here.
 However, bear in mind that as a result of the coronavirus outbreak services may alter and may no longer be open.
+If you are able to afford to pay a solicitor, please take a look at this list of private solicitors

-During the drop-in we offer free advice and casework on:
+Our advice service offers free advice and casework on:

 - Homelessness and insecure housing, including destitution cases with “no recourse to public funds” (NRPF)